Data Center Temperature Sensor Placement

 Scalability

-Data center managers know it’s important to plan for potential future growth.
+Data center managers know the importance of planning for potential future growth.
 But more equipment means more hot air production and an increased need for temperature regulation.
 Efficient cooling systems will allow you to scale with ease, providing a reliable data storage solution for more companies while maintaining a facility environment that’s optimal for your hardware.

 Every computer and data server has an expected end of life (EOL).
-Proper maintenance protects this valuable equipment from becoming damaged over time and extends that service life.
-That’s why the investment in the correct data center temperature and humidity sensors and cooling systems provides a significant return on investment — a longer equipment life span.
+Proper maintenance protects this valuable equipment from becoming damaged over time and extends its service life.
+That’s why investing in the correct data center temperature and humidity sensors and cooling systems provides a significant return on investment — a longer equipment lifespan.
 The goal is to protect your equipment in every way possible and minimize potential threats to your technology assets.

 Risk Management